Keep Fireworks Safe and Sane and Avoid the Pain

 Safe and Sane fireworks are less likely to cause injury and generally do not explode or fly.
 The fireworks are identified by a State of California or State Fire Marshall registered logo (pictured left).
 Beware of individuals selling fireworks from homes or cars that only say "Safe and Sane."
 If a firework does not have the Safe and Sane logo, it is illegal.

-When Can I Use Safe and Sane Fireworks?
+Sale and Use of Safe and Sane Fireworks

 Illegal Fireworks and Fireworks Safety